event-storm/event-storm/README.md

     return result;
   });

-  // some stuff after the store publish is done on async operation console.log(store.getState()); // { taxes: 30, grossSalary: 100_000 }
+  // some stuff after the store dispatch is done on async operation console.log(store.getState()); // { taxes: 30, grossSalary: 100_000 }
   ```
 - Creating a model manually(source of truth)